 Camp/Lodge Staff: There is a lot that happens behind the scenes of your safari and it’s important to consider and acknowledge all the wonderful people who look after the lodge.
 From housekeepers, to wait staff, to chefs – they all deserve to be thanked appropriately!
-Most safari lodges and camps have a communal tip ‘jar’ and around US$10 to US$20 per day is considered a reasonable tip.
+Most safari lodges and camps have a communal tip ‘jar’ and a minimum of US$10 to US$20 per day is considered reasonable.

 ♦ How do I tip?

 Most lodges will provide you with envelopes to place the tips in.
 These can then be handed directly to the staff member it is intended for, or to management to distribute depending on the lodge’s process.
 If you would prefer not to leave cash, most places will also accept online payments if you let them know.

 East Africa: Tips can be given in US$.
 However, the local currency is preferred for small tips.

 Southern Africa: Lesotho, Swaziland, Namibia, Zimbabwe and some areas of Mozambique accept South African Rands (ZAR) as tips, as well as their local currencies.
 Zimbabwe has no local currency and accepts US$, Botswana Pula and ZAR.
 Recently, they’ve also been accepting the Indian Rupee, Australian Dollar, Chinese Yuan and Japanese Yen.

 Note: You will be offered currency exchanges by people on the street throughout Africa.
 It may be tempting to avoid the conversion commissions; however, this practice is illegal and should be avoided at all costs.